How did we make this edition?

 Preparing the texts for machine-assisted collation

-When we began this project, we set ourselves the challenge to collate existing digital editions of the 1818 and 1831 texts with the Shelley-Godwin Archive’s TEI XML edition of the manuscript notebooks (the "MS" in our Variorum).
+When we began this project, we set ourselves the challenge to collate existing digital editions of the 1818 and 1831 texts with the Shelley-Godwin Archive’s TEI XML edition of the manuscript notebooks (the S-GA “MS” in our Variorum).
 The print editions were encoded based on their nested semantic structure of volumes, chapters, paragraphs, with pagination in the original source texts a secondary phenomenon barely worth representing on the screen.
-The MS consisted of thousands of XML documents, with a separate file for each individual notebook with a documentary line-by-line encoding of the marks of the page surfaces, including marginal annotations.
-These could be bundled into larger files, but the major structural divisions in this edition are page surfaces.
-Chapter, paragraph, and other such meaningful structures were, thankfully for us, encoded carefully in “milestone marker” elements.
-In XML, it means they were signaled in position, but not used to provide structure to the documents.
+The S-GA’s preparation of the MS consists of thousands of XML documents, with a separate file for each individual notebook and a documentary line-by-line encoding of the marks of the page surfaces, including marginal annotations.
+These can be bundled into larger files, but the major structural divisions in this edition are page surfaces.
+Chapter, paragraph, and other such meaningful structures were, thankfully for us, encoded carefully in TEI “milestone marker” elements.
+This means that that meaningful structures in the novel were signaled in position, but not used to provide structure to the digital documents.

+The use of “milestone markers” proved to be highly useful in preparing all of the source edition files for comparison with the S-GA files.
 With careful tracking of all the distinct elements in each edition, we noted where and how the editions marked each meaningful structure in the novel.
 We applied eXtensible Stylesheets Transformation Language (XSLT) to negotiate the different paradigms of markup in these digital editions.
-We applied XSLT to “flatten” the structure of all the editions, to convert all the meaningful structure elements into “milestone markers,” thinking of them as signal beacons for us in the collation process that would follow.
-Locating analogous markup and flattening all the editions to include that meaningful markup was key to our preparation of the editions for machine-assisted collation.
-Crucially, we could not include all the markup tagging in the collation.
-Markers of volumes, letters, chapters, paragraphs, and poetry were meaningful points of comparison.
-However, we also had to mark off, effectively mask away, elements in the MS files that marked page surfaces and each line on the page.
-We could not lose these markers: they were important to construct the editions you see in the Variorum interface (where we do display lineation.
-But we also had to bundle the S-GA page XML files into clusters to align roughly with the structural divisions of the print editions.
+We applied XSLT to “flatten” the structure of all the editions by converting all the meaningful structure elements into “milestone markers”—thinking of them as signal beacons for us in the collation process that would follow.
+In order to prepare each distinct edition’s files for machine-assisted collation, we studied their structures carefully to identify analogous markup, and we then “flattened” all of the editions to include that meaningful markup.
+Crucially, we could include only the analogous forms of markup in the collation, and had to screen out other kinds of markup.
+Markers of volumes, letters, chapters, paragraphs, and poetry were vital points of comparison.
+However, we also had to exclude—effectively “mask away” from comparison—all of the elements in the S-GA MS files that marked page surfaces and lines on the page.
+We could not lose these markers: they were important to construct the editions as you see them in the Variorum interface, where we do display lineation for the MS. But we also had to bundle the S-GA page XML files into clusters to align roughly with the structural divisions of the print editions.
+This stage of work, known as pre-processing required very careful planning.

 - Tokenize the strings of text to be compared into base units: We would compare words and punctuation, and decide on markup to include as tokens supplying crucial data for comparison;

-- Normalize certain literal differences as not meaningful: for example: we must instruct the collation algorithm that ”‡amp;” is the same as ”and”, and also that the
+- Normalize certain literal differences as not meaningful: for example: we must instruct the collation algorithm that “&” is the same as “and”, and also that the

 <milestone/>